liferay/liferay-screens/ios/Documentation/ForgotPasswordWidget.md

-# ForgotPasswordWidget for iOS (Auth module)
+# ForgotPasswordWidget for iOS

 ## Important note
 __This product is under heavy development and most of the features aren't ready to be used in production.
-It's public just in order to allow developers to preview the technology.__
+It's public, following our Open Source philosophy, in order to allow developers to preview the technology and contribute with feedback, ideas and bug fixes.__

 ## Features
 - Send an email to an already registered user with the new password or reset link (depending on server configuration)
-- Three different authentication methods are supported:
+- Supports the following three authentication methods:
 	- Email address
 	- Screen name
 	- User id

+##Module
+Auth

-## Supported in themes
+## Themes
 - Default
 - Flat7